 A personalization and recommendation platform is generally not seen as a tool to support this responsibility, but to a great extent offers the opportunity to do so.
-In this article, we will take a look at how this can be done.
+In this article, we will look at how this can be done.

-As the name suggests, a personalization platform can help create a personalized customer journey, for example when customers shop online.
+As the name suggests, a personalization platform can help create a personalized customer journey, for example, when customers shop online.

-Often set use cases for merchandising are:
+Often set user cases for merchandising are:

-- Prioritising private label or high-margin products
+Prioritising private label or high-margin products

-- Optimization of inventory binding, e.g. by prioritizing items you would like to have cleared from the inventory
+Optimization of inventory binding, e.g., by prioritizing items you would like to have cleared from the inventory

-Just as you can prioritize products through merchandising, you can of course also deprioritize products.
+Just as you can prioritize products through merchandising, you can, of course, also deprioritize products.
 We have more information about the Relewise Merchandising Center.

 Merchandising rules can be targeted all the data points you may have on your products and categories, and this is where it becomes interesting in terms of being able to support and influence sustainable choices.

 Examples of data points that could be relevant to support sustainable choices could be: